-Accommodation Maryland Assessment, Accessibility, & Accommodations Policy Manual References Human Reader Appendix E: Test Administration Protocol for the Human Reader Accommodation for English Language Arts/Literacy Assessments, and the Human Reader Accessibility Feature for Mathematics Assessments Human Reader scripts (for Mathematics only): These scripts are secure documents that are NOT in the Test Administrator Manual (TAM) and MUST be ordered directly from Pearson.
+Accommodation Maryland Assessment, Accessibility, & Accommodations Policy Manual References Human Reader Appendix E: Test Administration Protocol for the Human Reader Accommodation for English Language Arts/Literacy Assessments, and the Human Reader Accessibility Feature for Mathematics, MISA 5 & 8, and Social Studies 8 Assessments Human Reader scripts (for Mathematics only): These scripts are secure documents that are NOT in the Test Administrator Manual (TAM).
+These must be indicated on the Local Student and Accommodations File in order to be shipped in the initial order with secure test materials.
+An Additional Order must be placed if these scripts are not available for the assessment.
 Scripts are required to ensure mathematics assessments are read consistently.
-Human Scribe Appendix B : Protocol for the Use of the Scribe Accommodation, used to ensure consistency of scribing and transcription Human Signer Appendix J: Human Signer Guidelines give guidance to signers to ensure consistency in administration Extended Time Appendix C: Guidance for Selecting and Administering the Extended Time Accommodation Large Print and Braille Assessments for Students with Visual Impairment including Blindness Assistive Technology (Screen Reader and Non-Screen Reader) Assistive Technology Guidance available on the MCAP Portal at: https://support.mdassessments.com
+Human Scribe Appendix B : Protocol for the Use of the Scribe Accommodation, used to ensure consistency of scribing and transcription Human Signer Appendix J: Human Signer Guidelines give guidance to signers to ensure consistency in administration Extended Time Appendix C: Guidance for Selecting and Administering the Extended Time Accommodation Large Print and Braille 3d- 3f: Assessments for Students who are blind or visually impaired Assistive Technology (Screen Reader and Non-Screen Reader) Assistive Technology Guidance available on the MCAP Portal at: https://support.mdassessments.com